mochajs/mocha/docs/index.md

 > _New in v7.0.0_

 List of paths or globs to watch when `--watch` is set.
-If a file matching the given glob changes or is added or removed mocha will rerun all tests.
+If a file matching the given glob changes or is added or removed, Mocha will rerun all tests.

-If the path is a directory all files and subdirectories will be watched.
+If the path is a directory, all files and subdirectories will be watched.

-By default all files in the current directory having one of the extensions provided by `--extension` and not contained in the `node_modules` or `.git` folders are watched.
+By default, all files in the current directory having one of the extensions provided by `--extension` and not contained in the `node_modules` or `.git` folders are watched.

 The option can be given multiple times.
 The option accepts a comma-delimited list: `--watch-files a,b` is equivalent to `--watch-files a --watch-files b`